cloco-muniraj/design_pattern/README.md

 4. Product: The final object that is constructed.

 This pattern is particularly useful when creating objects with many optional or mandatory components.

+# Concepts of Prototype Design Pattern
+1. Prototype: Declares an interface for cloning itself.
+An existing object that serves as a template.
+2. Concrete Prototype: Implements the cloning operation.
+3. Clone: Creating new objects by duplicating the prototype rather than instantiating a new object from scratch.